srichaitanyatejaswi/FetchRewardsOA/README.md

 4. Dokcerized the Flask Application that can be built and run locally or pull from Dockerhub

 ## How to Run
-1. Clone the github Repo and cd to that directory
+1. Clone the github Repo"git clone https://github.com/srichaitanyatejaswi/FetchRewardsOA" and cd to that directory
 ##### Next step needs Docker to be installed on your system.
 2. In Terminal "docker build --tag textsimilarity ."
 3. docker run --publish 5000:5000 --detach --name ts textsimilarity